Luiz6ustav0/kata-09/README.md

 Time for conclusion: ~4 hours

+The working of the project can be checked using the existing unit tests.

-The project's structure follows object-oriented principles and promotes modularization and reusability.
+The project's structure follows object-oriented principles and promotes modularization and reusability, my goal was mostly to think of a more flexible way to deal with the different price strategies in a limited time.
 However, there are areas for improvement such as error handling, concurrency management, and reducing tight coupling between components.